Application & AdmissionPage address: http://ahn.mnsu.edu/nursing/undergraduate/basic/admissions.html

 Admission notification letters will be emailed on Wednesday, six weeks after the application deadline.
 All letters will be emailed to the applicant’s email address provided to the School of Nursing on the application.
 Admitted students are required to attend a mandatory orientation and advising session held the following week.

-Full admission to the Basic Nursing Program requires students to fulfill the following requirements prior to program start date:
+Full admission to the Pre-Licensure Program requires students to fulfill the following requirements prior to program start date: